Shinmera/parachute/README.md

 The evaluation of results is decoupled from the context and reports in the sense that their behaviour does not, by default, depend on it.
 At the most basic, the `result` class defines a single `:around` method that takes care of recording the `duration` of the test evaluation, setting a default `status` after finishing without errors, and skipping evaluation if the status is already set to something other than `:unknown`.

 Next we have a result object that is interesting for anything that actually produces direct test results-- `value-result`.
-If the `value` slot thereof is set to a `function` object, the function is called upon evaluation of the result, and the value slot's value is then replaced with whatever the function call returns.
+Upon evaluation, if the `value` slot is not yet bound, it calls its `body` function and stores the return value thereof in the `value` slot.

 However, the result type that is actually used for all standard test forms is the `comparison-result`.
 This also takes a comparator function and an expected result to compare against upon completion of the test.
 If the results match, then the test status is set to `:passed`, otherwise to `:failed`.